LadnerLab/SplitBlastSlurm/README.md

   -q QUERY, --query=QUERY
                         Fasta query file.
 Can be a comma specified list of fastas also.
-[None, Required] --ns=NS, --nucSubject=NS
+[None, Required] --time
+                        Time to be allotted for each blast job to run.
+Format is that specified by slurm.
+[5:00] --ns=NS, --nucSubject=NS
                         Fasta file of nucleotide sequences to  compare the query sequences to.
 Will format if necessary.
 [None]